-Pennsylvania’s Options Program provides aging state residents with care services in their homes, such as personal care, home health, and home delivered meals.
+Pennsylvania’s Options Program (also called “Help at Home”) provides aging residents with care services in their homes, such as personal care, home health, and home delivered meals.
 Assistance is also provided to family caring for a loved one at home, such as adult day care, respite care, and specialized medical transportation assistance.

-Those participants with incomes at or less than 133% of the Federal Poverty Level (FPL) are not responsible for cost sharing, also referred to as co-payments, for assistance.
+Those participants with incomes at or less than 133% of the Federal Poverty Level (FPL) are not responsible for cost sharing, also referred to as co-payments.
 Participants with incomes between 134% and 300% of the FPL have co-payments based on a sliding scale.
-In 2020, these percentages translate as follows:
+In 2023, these percentages translate as follows:

 Each program candidate is assessed and approved for a different suite of services as their needs dictate.
 Benefits can include any of the following, but not all services are available to all candidates, nor are there always funds available for services.
 Some of these services can be self-directed, meaning the service recipient has the choice to choose their service provider.